What is Effective Agents?

 Other companies offer the same free service and level of quality, but with additional benefits.

 Our friends at Clever, for example, match you with a full-service agent, but they go a step further than Effective Agents and pre-negotiate a discounted rate on your behalf.
-You’ll pay just a 1% listing fee or $3,000 for homes under $350,000.
+You’ll pay just a 1.5% listing fee.

-Plus, eligible buyers can get Clever Cash Back equal to 0.5% of the purchase price of their home.
+Plus, eligible buyers can get Clever Cash Back on the purchase of their home.

 - Effective Agents usually does a good job finding multiple, experienced agents.